mrbathwater/ota/IMPLEMENTATION.md

 - `msd`
 - `alterinstaller`

-It did **NOT** support `bindhosts` or `appmanager`.
+It did **NOT** support `bindhosts`.

 ### The Solution

-Instead of giving up on integrating bindhosts and AppManager, we **dynamically patch** the cloned `my-avbroot-setup` repository during the build process to add support for these modules!
+Instead of giving up on integrating bindhosts, we **dynamically patch** the cloned `my-avbroot-setup` repository during the build process to add support for this module!

 #### Step 1: Clone and Patch (Lines 697-704 in `rooted-ota.sh`)